 In the heat of combat, with a redoubtable Thompson landing clean, punishing blows on his pumped-up frame, Eubank did not founder or wilt but he did suffer greatly for his art, surrendering a razor-thin but unanimous decision after twelve gladiatorial rounds.
 Beaten, bruised but never cowed, he had shown evidence of both his iron chin and indomitable will.
 Perhaps his courage offered him some consolation during a two-day stint in the Manchester Royal Infirmary.

 Thompson, for his part, lost the WBO title to Sheffield stylist Johnny Nelson a year later, the victim of a horrendously premature stoppage.
-Thereafter, he enjoyed a second spell as British champion, a second reign as European champion and two stints as IBO champion!
-In 2004, aged 40, Thompson had six losses on his ledger, five of them inside the distance.
+Thereafter, he enjoyed a second spell as British champion, a second reign as European champion, and then two stints as IBO champion.
+In 2004, aged forty, Thompson had six losses on his ledger, five of them inside the distance.
 He was brought to Wembley Arena to provide fodder for a young David Haye, who had recorded ten knockouts in ten wins.
 Instead of giving the 23-year-old a few rounds, the long-in-the-tooth Thompson absorbed the early fire and pummelled the future heavyweight title holder to a fifth round stoppage.
 He would have one more fight, a year later, before retiring. — Ronnie McCluskey